September 22, 2025

 (Figure 3)

-Used in cooled systems.
-The bypass design reroutes exhaust around the intercooler when the engine is cold so the system warms more quickly, lowering unburned-fuel emissions and improving operational efficiency before reaching normal temperatures.
+Employed in cooled systems.
+The bypass design circulates exhaust around the intercooler during cold engine operation.
+This lets the system warm faster, reducing unburned-fuel emissions and increasing operational efficiency during warm up to normal temperatures.

 Disadvantage: Extra parts make the system more complicated to manage.